How much recycling actually gets recycled in NZ?

 Avoid Products With Mixed Material Packaging

 Whenever possible, steer clear of packaging that uses multiple materials (e.g., plastic with a paper label or foil-backed plastic).
-These are much harder to recycle and are more likely to end up in landfill.
+These are much harder to recycle and are more likely to end up in a landfill.
 Choose simple, single-material packaging instead.

 Choose Clear, Sleeveless Packaging